-Musa basjoo Japanese Banana plants in 5 Litre growers pots.
+Musa basjoo Japanese hardy Banana.
+Large plants in 10 Litre growers pots.

 - Common Name: Japanese Fibre Banana, Hardy Banana

 - Situation: Full sun, moist, well-drained soil

 - Eventual spread: 3m though easily kept to less

 - Hardiness: -15C or lower